 - Spare keys

-Kapsel Core is built for exactly this: a system of three capsules (Energy and Light, Water and Health, and Personal and Shelter) with over 30 selected, certified components, developed with an adviser from the Swedish Armed Forces and assembled in Boras.
+Kapsel The Core is built for exactly this: one bag and three capsules (Energy and Light, Water and Health, and Personal and Shelter) with over 30 selected, certified components, developed with an adviser from the Swedish Armed Forces and quality-checked in Sweden.
 It is designed to stay in view, not forgotten in a cupboard.
-See the Kapsel Core
+It was independently named best in test 2026 by Testproffs.
+See the Kapsel Core, or browse the full emergency kit collection.

 Frequently asked questions